Snickerdoodle Overnight Oats

 Directions

-• Begin by whisking the oats, protein powder, chia seeds, cinnamon, and salt together in an 8oz container.
+• Whisk the oats, protein powder, chia seeds, cinnamon, and salt together in an 8-12 ounce jar or container.

 • Pour in the milk, maple syrup, and vanilla and mix again to combine.
-Ensure that all of the dry mix is incorporated with the liquid.
+Ensure that all of the dry mix is incorporated with the liquid and there’s minimal settlement at the bottom.

-• Put a lid on the container and place in the refrigerator overnight or at least 8 hours.
-When you’re ready to eat, top with almond butter, cinnamon, and some sliced fruit and enjoy!
+• Seal with a lid and refrigerate at least 6 hours.
+When you’re ready to eat, top with almond butter, cinnamon, and some sliced fruit.

 1. How long do you think this could be left in the fridge?
 Would you make a week’s worth and keep it in the fridge or would you only add the liquid ingredients the night before?